 Things to see not far from Maspalomas, Gran Canaria

-Activities in Maspalomas, Gran Canaria in the winter
+Activities in Maspalomas, Gran Canaria in the fall, winter, or spring

 As a tourist resort, there is no lack of stores and other shopping centres in Maspalomas.
 Whatever season, they are going to be a lot of them open for business.
 You will find a couple of international brands in these stores.
 You could also purchase local artisan items, souvenirs, and other everyday items.